iqbalyarkhan/old-website/content/2021-09-22--Cloud-Intro.md

 A HA system is one designed to be online and "available" (ie providing services that it promises), as often as possible.
 So, when a highly available system fails, it components are replaced or fixed as fast as possible often using automation and are brought back online to keep the service running.
 HA aims to maximize the time a service/system is online.

 Availability is usually measured as a percentage: 99.999% (five nines) means that a system is down only 5.26 minutes in a year!
 That's because there're 525,600 minutes in a year and the system can only be down 0.001% or 0.00001 \* 525,600 = 5.26 minutes in a year.
 This down time includes the time it takes for your team to find out that the system is down, finding the root cause and getting it back up.
-That's time consuming though!
-A better approach is to have a standby system that's the exact copy of our primary system that takes over if the primary system goes down!
-That's definitely faster.
-It is similar to having a spare tire instead of trying to fix the flat tire!

 ## Fault Tolerance

 Fault tolerance is when the system continues to operate smoothly even if one or more of its parts fail!
 See the difference as compared to HA?
 HA said it is ok to have issues and go offline but FT says even if there's an issue, we don't go offline AT ALL!
 Mission critical systems (surgical operation machines, flight control machines etc) cannot be just highly available; they need to be fault tolerant.
-With FT, you need to minimize outages and then be ale to tolerate any failures that occur.
-This is similar to an aircraft: it comes with duplicate hydraulic systems so if one goes down, the other keeps things running.
+With FT, you need to minimize outages and then be able to tolerate any failures that occur.
+This is similar to an aircraft: it comes with duplicate hydraulic systems so if one goes down, the other is online.

 ## Disaster Recovery

-DR is a set of policies and tools that enable reovery of continuation of vital infra following a disaster (earthquake, fire, flooding etc).
+DR is a set of policies and tools that enable recovery of vital infra following a disaster (earthquake, fire, flooding etc).
 So, HA and FT are about keeping systems running, DR allows us to determine what should be done when a disaster's affects are felt.
 In AWS systems, that means taking backups of your data, having standby power generators etc.

 ## Well Architected Framework